 A well-known author, Mackrain has published works on breastfeeding, trauma-informed care, home visitor/family partnerships, resilience, and creating CQI plans.
 Nationwide, she presents on infant and early childhood mental health consultation and CQI efforts within maternal and child health.

-Mackrain holds an MEd in Educational Psychology from Wayne State University and a Level IV Endorsement in Infant Mental Health Policy through Michigan Association for Infant Mental Health.
+Mackrain holds a PhD in Early Childhood, Human Development and Child Studies, Oakland University; an MEd in Educational Psychology from Wayne State University; and a Level IV Endorsement in Infant Mental Health Policy through Michigan Association for Infant Mental Health.